Asherpayn/Album_artwork_downloader/README.md

 ## Building Executables

-The project uses **PyInstaller** to create standalone executable binaries that can run without Python installed.
+The project uses **PyInstaller** to create standalone executable applications that can run without Python installed.

 ### Quick Build